Patternslib/Patterns/src/pat/date-picker/documentation.md

 ## Description

-A pattern for creating a datepicker polyfill.
+A pattern for creating a custom date picker or polyfill.

 ## Documentation